-OVERVIEW: Venturous offers direct support to theater artists and organizations that employ directors, designers and actors.
-The fund also offers grants to playwright collectives, self-produced writers and playwright service organizations.
+OVERVIEW: Venturous supports theater artists and organizations that employ directors, designers and actors.
+The fund provides grants to playwright collectives, self-produced writers, and playwright service organizations.

 IP TAKE: Venturous takes risks in its grantmaking.
 This makes it a great funder for small and mid-sized organizations.